tofetpuzo/Learning_Linux/README.md

 SHELL
 Whenever you login to a UNIX system you are placed in a shell program.
-The shell's prompt is usually visi
+The shell's prompt is usually visibke at the cursor's position on your screen.
+To get your work done, you enter commands at this prompt.

+The shell is a command interpreter; it takes each command and passes it to the operating system kernel to be acted upon.
+It then displays the results of this operation to your screen.

+Several shells are usualy available on any UNIX system, each with its own strengths and weaknesses.

+Different users may use differnet shells, initially your system adminsitrator will supply a default shell, which can be overridden or changed.
+The most commonly avaliable shells are Bourne shell (sh), c shell(csh) korn shell(ksh) TC shell(tcsh) Bourne Again Shell(bash)

+Each shell also includes its own programming lanaguage.
+Command files called "shell scripts" are used to acoomplish a series of tasks.